 ♂ Age requirement: 12+

-All travelers under age 18 must be accompanied by an adult
+All travellers under age 18 must be accompanied by an adult

-♂ For more details you can email to firstname.lastname@example.org or talk and share message on
+♂ For more details, you can email to firstname.lastname@example.org or talk and share a message on

 WhatsApp on +977 9808881190 we’re available 24/7

 Welcome to the Himalayan country of Nepal!
 Upon your arrival at the Tribhuvan International Airport one of Community Trek representatives will be there to welcome you before taking you to your hotel in Kathmandu.
 And your guide briefs you regarding our trek as well as provides us opportunity to ask any questions we may have regarding our upcoming adventure.

 The day starts with an early morning fly from Kathmandu to the tine airstrip of Lukla.
 The scenic flight duration is just above 40 minutes so don’t forget to take your cameras, although you’ll have a second chance of taking beautiful snaps on the way back to Katmandu.
 Upon landing, while the guides and porters will divide the baggage you can have a good look around, take pictures and get prepared for adventure.
 Depending upon the time we land at Lukla, we might have our lunch there.
 From Lukla, we will walk to Phakding village.
 The walk is fairly easy and we will stay overnight in Phakding.
 We can spend our evening strolling around the village.